nickpandolfi/Cyther/README.md

-## A few reasons why you may want to use Cyther:
+## A few reasons why you may want to use Cyther

 1. Cyther's method for finding the 'include' and 'runtime' libraries is very sophisticated.
 Combining regex with a `which` like utility, Cyther will systematically search for the correct directories to use.
 2. The commands used to set your project up and then compile your project are completely different, allowing for better bug fixing and quicker environment diagnostics.